 Raines Law Room and the NoMad Library are popular nightlife options, along with Club Senu and Toshi’s Living Room.

 The district also offers family-friendly activities, like strolling the High Line with its 300 species of plants, browsing the Chelsea Market in Madison Square Park, and enjoying breathtaking views of the Empire State Building and Washington Arch.
-Madison Square Park is a popular destination in the area, featuring a dog run, the infamous Shake Shack, and many of the above mentioned eateries.
+Madison Square Park is a popular destination in the area, featuring a dog run, the infamous Shake Shack, and many of the eateries mentioned above.

-The Flatiron district features convenient access to the amenities of Chelsea and Union Square, for residents or visitors who also want to enjoy the amenities offered by surrounding areas.
+The Flatiron district features convenient access to the amenities of Chelsea and Union Square, for residents or visitors who also want to enjoy the facilities offered by surrounding areas.

 Great Real Estate Transformations